simonrose121/phd/_posts/2016-11-08-education-tools-summary.md

 - Sequential vs concurrent (general idea about teaching complex programming principles in a diguised way).
 - Programming by demonstration (PBD)
 - Teacher content (lesson plans, how it fits with curriculums, etc).
-- *Appropriateness for younger children?*
+- *Appropriateness for younger children?
+How can you say?*